mmm/higgs-demo/tutorial/README.md

 Hadron Collider (LHC) that had properties consistent with a new particle, the Higgs boson.

-The corresponding analysis required specialized High Performance Compute (HPC) hardware spread throughout datacenters around the world, with significant human coordination across the sites.
+The corresponding analysis required compute hardware spread throughout datacenters around the world, with significant human coordination across the sites.
 It was a massive effort requiring lots of people, compute, and storage resources.

 On 8 October 2013, the Nobel Prize in Physics was [awarded](https://www.nobelprize.org/prizes/physics/2013/summary/) to Francois